We are always happy to answer any questions you may have.

 Class II – double insulated appliances, which are usually identified with a symbol (a square within a square) or with the words ‘Double Insulated’ i.e. most electric drills and hair dryers.

 It's worth mentioning that new equipment doesn't need to be tested - just visually inspected and tagged.

 The New Zealand Standards recommend particular test and tag frequencies based on the type of environment the appliance resides in.
+This is shown in the AS 3760 Standard via Table 2.4 which explains the minimum requirements.
 Sometimes, this might differ depending on a workplaces individual risk assessment.

 For example, construction sites are tested generally every 3 months, whereas a factory or a warehouse will be 6 months.